 • Zelle using our email address with that extra “e” on skye plus try to add a note including camper name/age, camp start date/theme, plus your CONTACT INFORMATION (phone number is fine if system doesn’t allow sharing email) if we don’t already have your info since Zelle doesn’t automatically share that with us, or follow up right away with an email;

-• Or use Venmo to @Chris-Chisholm-13 or • CashApp to $wolfschool but again, try to add your contact information, camper name, program theme and dates, or follow up via email;
+• Or use Venmo to @Chris-Chisholm-13 but again, try to add your contact information, camper name, program theme and dates, or follow up via email;

 • Or use Credit Card or Apple Pay by clicking here and follow up with an email;